Aussie slides against dollar, eyes on ECB speakers

 "But if he intentionally stresses his optimistic economic views, markets will take it as a sign he accepts a higher yen and a fall in stocks."

+Yields on Italian and Spanish government bonds rose on Monday, as investors, concerned that a rise in eurosceptic support could thwart reform efforts, took profits on recent price gains.
+Yields were slightly lower on Tuesday.

-(Additional reporting by Shinichi Saoshiro and Hideyuki Sano; Editing by Susan Fenton and Susan Thomas)
+(Additional reporting by Shinichi Saoshiro and Hideyuki Sano; Editing by Susan Fenton)